ethanmchan/my-wordle-solver/README.md

          In very, very unlikely cases, the Wordle Solver will also fail because of single-letter randomness (which is impossible to avoid) ex) canes --> bgggg         possible words: manes, banes, lanes, wanes, vanes, panes, janes, etc. > 6

 Thank You and Have Fun!
+(Tip: the optimal starting word is statiscally proven to be "salet")

 *****************************************************************************************************************************